pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 <!-- I'd fear people need the headings numbered, if it were just me -->
 <!-- VsCode autogenerates this unnumbered Table-of-Contents.
 Maybe people will cope -->

-GitHub posts a rendering of this Md File.
-You might prefer to read this Md File there.
+If you're seeing this Md File inside GitHub, it should look ok already.
-Or you might prefer to read this Md File at VsCode ⇧⌘V Markdown Open Preview
+But on a MacBook you might prefer to read this Md File at VsCode ⇧⌘V Markdown Open Preview